 Lest we think of swimming pool epidemics as a thing of the past, bacterial skin disease is now so common among people who spend their days in swimming pools that one study suggested it should be recognized as an occupational disease for hydrotherapists, while another from Germany found that babies who stay away from pools have lower rates of diarrhea, ear infection, and airway infection.

-Meanwhile, Cryptosporidium, a chlorine-resistant parasite that spreads via feces and causes weeks of diarrhea, is so common in swimming pools that the Centers for Disease Control and Prevention created a special database just to keep tabs on it.
-In 2000, CDC reported that there was a problem, and that Crypto cases had doubled in just one year.
+Meanwhile, cryptosporidium, a chlorine-resistant parasite that spreads via feces and causes weeks of diarrhea, is so common in swimming pools that the Centers for Disease Control and Prevention created a special database just to keep tabs on it.
+In 2000, CDC reported that there was a problem, and that crypto cases had doubled in just one year.
 In 2016, CDC recorded outbreaks in Alabama, Arizona, and Ohio.
-In 2017, CDC expects infection rates to skyrocket.
+In 2017, CDC expected infection rates to skyrocket.